sarves/docs/_ta/index.md

   * முடியும் / _muṭiyum_ “can” (lemma முடி _muṭi_): modal auxiliary, follows the infinitive of the main verb

 ### Features

-* 7 cases are annotated as morphological features of nouns: nominative, genitive, dative, accusative, instrumental, comitative, locative.
-Tamil is an agglutinating language and other spatiotemporal and/or case-like morphemes may be analyzed as postpositions.
-* Verbs occur as finite forms, participles, infinitives, and gerunds.

 ## Syntax